 Visualizar Continnum em um mapa maior

-The size of the "Continuum de Paranapiacaba" has contributed to minimize the negative impacts on the enviromment in Intervales, as it is located in the middle of it, making a perfect destination for birdwatchers looking for the Atlantic Forest Ecosystem, more than 430 species of birds have been recorded in the park and its buffer zone, this number is attributed to the good status of conservation .
+The huge size of the "Continuum de Paranapiacaba" along with the others reserves bordering Intervales are some of the factors that help protecting the park, as it is located in the middle of it, making a perfect destination for birdwatchers looking for the Atlantic Forest Ecosystem, more than 430 species of birds have been recorded in the park and its buffer zone, this number is attributed to the good status of conservation .
 The other good thing is the birdwatching trail system that Intervales has to offer to the guest, most of them can be accesseble by 2x4 car at any time, making Intervales one of the most productive birding site in SE Brazil.

 Take time to really enjoy this unique rainforest and its sounds.